 Draw Down and Maximum Draw-down in Gold Trading

-In a business in order to make profit one must learn how to manage risks.
-To make profits in trading you need to learn about the various gold trading money management strategies discussed on this learn Gold tutorial website.
+In business in order to make profit one must learn how to manage the risks.
+To make profits in trading you need to learn about the various gold trading money management strategies discussed on this learn Gold tutorial web site.

-When it comes to trading, the risks to be managed are potential losses.
-Using gold trading money management guidelines will not only protect your gold trading account but also make you profitable in the long run.
+When it comes to trading, the risks to be managed are potential trading losses.
+Using gold trading money management guidelines will not only protect your gold account but also make you profitable in long run.

 Draw-down

-As traders the number one risk is known as draw-down - this is the amount of money you have lost in your xauusd trading account on a single gold trading transaction.
+As traders the number one risk is known as draw-down - this is the amount of money you've lost in your xauusd trading account on a single gold trading transaction.

 Maximum Draw-down

-This is the total amount of money you have lost in your xauusd trading account before you start making profitable trades.
-For example if you have $10,000 capital and make 5 consecutive losing positions with a total of $1,500 loss before making 10 winning positions with a total of $4,000 profit.
-Then the draw-down is $1,500 divided by $10,000, which is 15 % maximum draw-down.
+This is the total amount of money you've lost in your xauusd trading account before you begin making profitable trades.
+For example if you have $10,000 capital & make 5 consecutive losing trades with a total of $1,500 loss before making 10 winning trades with a total of $4,000 profit.
+Then draw-down is $1,500 divided by $10,000, which is 15 % maximum draw-down.

-To learn how to generate the above reports using MT4 platform: Generate Reports on MetaTrader 4 Tutorial
+To learn how to generate the above reports using MT4 platform: Generate Reports in MetaTrader 4 Guide

 XAUUSD Trading Money Management

-The example illustrated and explained below shows the difference between risking a small percentage of your capital compared to risking a higher percentage.
-Good investment principles requires you as an investor not to risk more than 2% of your total account equity.
+The examples illustrated and described below shows the difference between risking a small percent of your capital compared to risking a higher percentage.
+Good investment principles requires you as a investor not to risk more than 2% of your total account equity.

 Percent Risk Method

-If you happened to go through a losing streak and lost only 20 trades in a row, you would have gone from starting balance of $50,000 to having only $6,750 left if you risked 10% on each transaction.
-You would have lost over 87.5% of your equity.
+If you happened to go through a losing streak & lost only 20 trades in a row, you would have gone from starting account balance of $50,000 to having only $6,750 left in your account if you risked 10% on each trade.
+You would have lost over 87.50% of your equity.

-However, if you risked 10% you would only have $32,805 after only 5 losing trades that is less than what you would have if you risked only 2% of your account and lost all 20 trades.
+However, if you risked 10 % you would only have $32,805 after only 5 losing trades that's less than what you would have if you risked only 2 % of your account & lost all 20 trades.

-The chart below shows what percentage you would have to make to get back to break even if you were to lose a certain percentage of your capital.
+The chart below shows what percentage you would have to make to get back to break even if you were to lose a certain percent of your capital.

 Concept of Break Even